edbzn/blog/content/blog/introducing-convoyr/index.md

 #### Securing URLs

-It can be good to use HTTPS if the server doesn't redirect automatically.
+It should be nice to use HTTPS if the server doesn't redirect automatically.

 ```ts
 import { ConvoyrPlugin } from '@http-ext/core';